Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 Asset Planning Corporation has the highest account minimum on this list, generally requiring a minimum household account size of $500,000.
 Its clients include both individuals and high-net-worth individuals, as well as pension and profit-sharing plans, trusts, estates, businesses and non-profit organizations.
 For the past 40 years, the firm says it has specialized in serving healthcare professionals, including family physicians, nurse practitioners, healthcare executives, hospital administrators, dentists and veterinarians.

 There are three certified financial planners (CFPs) on staff.
 In addition, three of the firm’s team members are financial paraplanner qualified professionals (FPQP), an introductory financial planning designation.

 The fee-based firm's president, Paul Fain, is also a licensed insurance professional.
 He may receive commissions from insurance companies when he sells their products to clients.
 However, clients are not obligated to implement Fain's recommendations.
 Moreover, because the firm is bound by fiduciary duty, its advisors are required to put clients' best interests before their own.

 Asset Planning Corporation Background

-Founded in 1975, Asset Planning Corporation has been in business at least two decades longer than any other firm on this list.
+Founded in 1975, Asset Planning Corporation has been in business a decade longer than any other firm on this list.
 The firm's president and principal owner is Paul Fain, who has been in the financial services industry since 1988.

 Asset Planning Corporation offers wealth management and related advisory services.
 The firm's financial planning services may encompass areas including investment strategy, financial independence/retirement planning, education funding, insurance, taxes and estate planning.
 Asset Planning Corporation guides each of its clients through a six-step financial planning process, which begins with the establishment of a client-advisor relationship and culminates in the monitoring of implemented financial planning recommendations.